bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 The `<UserSecretsId>` element's inner text is initialized to new GUID by default, unless a user secrets ID is specified by the `--id <USERSECRETSID>` option.

-Searches the current directory for the Visual Studio project file by default, unless the path to a project file is specified by the `-p|--project <PROJECT>` option.
+If the [Project Option](#project-option) is not specified then the tool searches the current directory for the Visual Studio project file.

+### Configuration-specific User Secrets

+The user secret ID added or updated in the project by the tool is independent of any configuration associated with the project.
+So all builds of the project will use the same user secrets store when the build is run.

+If you want to use configuration-specific user secrets stores, then you'll need to manually add `<UserSecretsId>` elements to the `<PropertyGroup>` elements with the `Condition` attributes.

+See the [Configuration Option](#configuration-option) section below for more info.

 ## Options